OpenVPN/openvpn/doc/man-sections/tls-options.rst

   options can be defined to track multiple attributes.

 --x509-username-field args
-  Field in the X.509 certificate subject to be used as the username (default :code:`CN`).
+  Fields in the X.509 certificate subject to be used as the username (default :code:`CN`).
+If multiple fields are specified their values will be concatenated into the one username using :code:`_` symbol as a separator.

   Valid syntax:
   ::

-     x509-username-field [ext:]fieldname
+     x509-username-field [ext:]fieldname [[ext:]fieldname...]

-  Typically, this option is specified with **fieldname** as either of the following:
+  Typically, this option is specified with **fieldname** arguments as either of the following:
   ::

      x509-username-field emailAddress
      x509-username-field ext:subjectAltName
+     x509-username-field CN serialNumber

   The first example uses the value of the :code:`emailAddress` attribute in the certificate's Subject field as the username.
 The second example